ourfool/layout-gen/README.md

-# layout-gen
+# LayoutGen
-Scripts for generating GDSII files
+This repository will hold some scripts for generating GDSII files.